microsoft/pai/contrib/remote-dev/README.md

 ## 3. Dependencies

-- This sub project depend on [PAI's Python SDK](https://github.com/microsoft/pai/tree/master/contrib/python-sdk), please install and test the sdk first.
+- This subproject depends on [PAI's Python SDK](https://github.com/microsoft/pai/tree/master/contrib/python-sdk), please install and test the SDK first.

-- The `start.py` script requires python3, and we only tested it on `py3.5+` environment, and ruquired following moduls:
+- The `start.py` script requires python3, and we only tested it on `py3.5+` environment and required the following modules:
     - requests
     - configparser
     - subprocess